 Our programs offer hands-on applications and immersive learning projects that make finding a job after graduation much easier.
 Better yet, there is a huge demand for technology- and engineering-based teachers, so positions are available across the nation.

-The bachelor's degree program in technology and engineering education consists of 120 credits, including the University Core Curriculum, specialized technology and engineering coursework, and the teacher preparation requirements necessary to gain Indiana licensure, as you complete your degree.
+The bachelor's degree program in technical teacher education consists of 120 credits, including the University Core Curriculum, specialized technology and engineering coursework, and the teacher preparation requirements necessary to gain Indiana licensure, as you complete your degree.

 - Demonstrate a broad understanding and competence in the general education.